-This task is typically performed by .NET application programmer.
-This part of the tutorial assumes you have Microsoft Visual Studio and .NET installed on your computer.
+A .NET application programmer typically performs this task.
+The tutorial assumes that you have Microsoft® Visual Studio® and .NET installed on your computer.

-Create a Microsoft Visual Studio Project
+Create Microsoft Visual Studio Project

-- 1 Open Microsoft Visual Studio. - 2 Click File > New > Project. - 3 In the New Project dialog, select the project type and template you want to use.
-For example, if you want to create a C# Console Application, select Windows in the Visual C# branch of the Project Type pane, and select the C# Console Application template from the Templates pane. - 4 Type the name of the project in the Name field (Magic, for example). - 5 Click OK.
+- 1 Open Microsoft Visual Studio. - 2 Click File > New > Project. - In the New Project dialog box, select the template you want to use.
+For example, if you want to create a C# console application in Visual Studio 2017, select Visual C# > Windows Desktop in the left navigation pane, then select the Console App (.Net Framework). - 4 Type the name of the project in the Name field (for example, Magic). - 5 Click OK.
 Your Magic source shell is created, typically named Program.cs, by default.

-Create a Reference to the Client Run-Time Library
+Create Reference to Client Runtime Library

-Create a reference in your MainApp code to the MATLAB Production Server client run-time library.
+Create a reference in your Magic project to the MATLAB Production Server client runtime library.
 In Microsoft Visual Studio, perform the following steps: